Aniket19c/CS_DSA_Solutions/README.md

 - **Feature-specific branches** → Each data structure has its own branch under `dev`:
   - `Arrays` → Contains solutions for array-based problems.
   - `Linked-lists` → Contains solutions for linked list problems.
-  - `Strings` → Contains solutions for stack-related problems.
+  - `Strings` → Contains solutions for strings-related problems.
+  - `Stack-Queues`  →Contains solutions for Stack_Queue related problems

 To switch between branches, use: